 Any treatment for hearing loss, or creation of custom hearing protection solutions, starts with a hearing test.
 At Advanced Hearing Solutions, we use the most state-of-the-art equipment to provide the best, most-accurate hearing evaluation available, so you can rest easy knowing you’ve gotten the most accurate picture possible of your hearing ability.
 Thorough, accurate testing ensures that any underlying issues are uncovered, and any hearing loss related to curable or temporary issues can be remediated before hearing aids are fitted.

 The Better Hearing Institute, a not-for-profit organization, has recommended that everyone should have a hearing exam once a decade until age 50, and once every three years thereafter.
-Those with a higher risk should be tested even more frequently.
+Those with a higher risk should have a hearing test even more frequently.
 If you haven’t had a hearing test in a while, there’s never a bad time to start keeping track of your hearing health.
 Prevention is truly the best medicine, and knowing whether you’ve suffered some hearing loss can help you prevent further loss going forward, even if you’re still within the threshold of normal hearing.

 Full Diagnostic Hearing Exam